xSerpentineX/BubbleBoiBot/README.md

 `"Language": "English"` Select what servers you wish to join (i.e Join the English servers).

-`"RandomAvatar": false` If set to false the avatar will be transparent.
+`"RandomAvatar": false` If this is set to false the avatar will be transparent.
 If set to true, your avatar will be random.

 `"Shuffle": false` Draw the image randomly as opposed to moving up or down the image.
 Don't get this confused with "RandomImage".

 `"SpamServer": false` Set this to true if you want to automatically spam a server.

-`"SpamMessage": "Replace this text with text you want to spam."`: Set this too your spam message.
+`"SpamMessage": "Replace this text with text you want to spam."`: Set this to your spam message.
 Do not use 100+ characters.

 `"AutomaticFormatting": false`: Use this if you want to automatically convert all fullstops (periods) into commans.